-- 25. Wages to be paid through bank

-- 25A.
-Payment of wages other than through bank
+- 25. Wages to be paid through financial institution - 25A.
+Payment of wages other than through financial institution

 - 26. Conditions restricting place at which, manner in which and person with whom wages paid to be spent, illegal

 - 27. Interest on advances forbidden

 - 28. Restriction on places at which wages may be paid

 - 29. Remuneration other than wages

 - 30. (Deleted)

-Part VI
+PART VI